Who Is Responsible for the Miami Passenger Bridge Collapse?

 A major design change was necessary in 2016.
 The Florida Department of Transportation ordered Florida International University and its contractors to move one of the bridge's main support structures 11 feet north.
 This resulted in widening the gap between end supports and required new structural design.

 The installation of the bridge used an innovative construction method known as "accelerated bridge construction" - also known as "instant bridge."
 The bridge was assembled on the side of the highway while support towers were put in place.
 Then the bridge itself was lifted and positioned over the road in only hours.
 The project, which includes a plaza and extensive lighting and security cameras, was due to be completed in 2019.

 An engineer with the firm that designed the bridge reported cracks in the structure only 2 days before the collapse.
 At this time, it is unclear whether the cracks affected the bridge's structural integrity.
 A National Transportation Safety Board (NTSB) investigation is ongoing.Who Is Responsible for the Accident?

 Determining liability for an injury or fatality in a construction site accident can be complex and problematic.
 One or more entities may be found to have acted negligently and therefore to be liable for the collapse including:

 - Materials manufacturers

 - Equipment manufacturers

 If you or a family member has been harmed in a construction accident or car accident, slip and fall or any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.